ColmKenefick/shipments/README.md

 ## Architecture

-The mini-project is split in two the backend is a simple php powered api that handles a GET HTTP request for data stored in a local sqlite database.
+The mini-project is split in two the backend is a simple php powered api erved on apache that handles a GET HTTP request for data stored in a local sqlite database.

 There's a database seeder which gets run when the app initialises to seed the SQLite DB with Shipment data

-The frontend is a [React.js](https://react.dev/)  driven frontend with two main components a table for overall data view and a chart for data visualisation related to shipment status.
+The frontend is a [React.js](https://react.dev/)  driven frontend, hosted on a lightweight nginx image, with two main components a table for overall data view and a chart for data visualisation related to shipment status.

 Connected logic is maintained in the modules folder. this component talks to the store/api and handles loading and error based logic relevant to the child components for data.